 Food and Beverages

 The beverage of choice at this party is beer!
-Be sure to serve an American brand such as Budweiser, Miller or Coors.
+Be sure to serve an American brand such as Budweiser, Miller, Coors, or a favorite local craft beer.

 For dessert, what could be better than serving a NASCAR race car cake?